 Catastrophic Injuries Caused by Truck Accidents

-Truck accidents are frequently devastating and often cause much more extensive damage than ordinary car accidents.
+Truck accidents are frequently devastating and often cause much more extensive damage than ordinary motor vehicle accidents.
 Some catastrophic injuries that are often caused by truck accidents include:

 - Crush injuries.
 These injuries occur when excessive pressure or force is applied to a body part.
 Truck accidents often cause crush injuries, especially when a semi-truck rear ends or broadsides a smaller vehicle.